-In 2021 alone, the combined cost of global data breaches is set to reach $6 trillion annually (source: UpGuard).
+The combined cost of global data breaches is set to reach $6 trillion annually in 2021 alone, according to a report by UpGuard.
 As more and more of our organizations operate globally, that becomes an even bigger chunk that is liable to impact your business.
-This figure includes legal fees, fines, auditing services, repaying customers and other financial losses.
+This figure includes legal fees, fines, auditing services, repaying customers, and other financial losses.

 If it’s your responsibility to worry about this, you could be forced to take the blame for any repercussions.
 Uber’s scandal (and subsequent cover-up!) resulted in two high-level redundancies.
-The company’s Chief Security Officer, Joe Sullivan and the company legal director, Craig Clark, taking the blame on this occasion.
+The company’s Chief Security Officer, Joe Sullivan, and the company legal director, Craig Clark, took the blame on this occasion.

 The importance of data security is no longer just a ‘techie’ concern.
 Data security is now should be a board-level concern and an essential part of your organization’s business strategy.

 Industry leaders agree that the future will be an ongoing battle.
 Companies will be caught in a cycle of data breach prevention, breach mitigation, and data protection advancement.

 Hackers are always learning, developing, and sharing their knowledge.
 With a skill set that's constantly evolving, the risks for businesses and the general public are only going to increase.
 Whether you like it or not, we are reliant on data to live in the modern world.
 The billions of data sets that make up our world and connect us also open us up to attack.